tsmith512/tsmithcreative/content/blog/2021-10-10-rnf-v3/index.md

 {{< media type="image" size="" src="truck-clutch-op-cyl.jpg" alt="Reseating a clutch fluid line"  >}}

-And this site has always been my playground to fiddle with interesting tech and learn new things.
+And that site has always been my playground to fiddle with interesting tech and learn new things.
 As I ramp up as a new Product Manager at Cloudflare, just how much can I orange-cloud\* Route Not Found?
 It's professional development, _I promise._